precisely/gene-panel-curation/genes/SLC6A4.md

 # Impaired Function

-The T allele causes lower mRNA and protein levels and therefore reduced serotonin.
-Individuals with this variant have higher drinking intensity and higher urge and crave for drinking, and thus increased risk of [alcohol dependence.](https://www.ncbi.nlm.nih.gov/pubmed/22355291?dopt=Abstract)
+The T allele causes lower protein levels and reduced serotonin.
+Individuals with this variant have higher drinking intensity and higher urge and crave for drinking, leading to an increased risk of [alcohol dependence.](https://www.ncbi.nlm.nih.gov/pubmed/22355291?dopt=Abstract)

 # What should I do about this?

-Users should not drink.
-However, research indicates [parents can influence the likelihood of offspring developing problematic alcohol-related behaviors.](https://www.ncbi.nlm.nih.gov/pubmed/28262188)
+Do not drink.
+Early intervention by parents can also reduce the risk of [developing problematic alcohol-related behaviors.](https://www.ncbi.nlm.nih.gov/pubmed/28262188)

 T463G (G;G); T463G (T;G)